Code-Institute-Submissions/Dhitchen28963-Jumble-Jungle/README.md

 * Hint System: Implement a hint system that assists players when needed, ensuring that the game remains accessible to a broad audience, including players of varying skill levels.
 * Feedback Mechanism: Incorporate feedback mechanisms to inform players of correct or incorrect guesses, providing a dynamic and responsive gaming experience.
 * Game Progression: Establish a sense of progression, perhaps through levels or stages, to keep players motivated to advance through the game.
-* Monetization (future endeavors): If the game could be monetized, then the cost to make the game would be low and it would be easy to add more words to keep users engaged.
+* Monetization (future endeavours): If the game could be monetized, then the cost to make the game would be low and it would be easy to add more words to keep users engaged.
 * Testing and Optimization: Regularly test the game to identify and fix bugs, optimize performance, and ensure a smooth gaming experience across different devices.

 ### Scope Plane

 #### Features
-Jumble Jungle was created to provide a fun, engaging and low cost and maintenace game for all to play whilst be challenging and inviting.
+Jumble Jungle was created to provide a fun, engaging and low cost and maintenance game for all to play whilst be challenging and inviting.
 This game is meant to be enjoyable and perhaps a game that users could enjoy or perhaps just to pass the time.

 As you can see from the image below the website is compatible on all device screen sizes from the Galaxy Fold (280px screen width) and above.
-The layout ensures easement of gameplay with consideration as to where the buttons were located so if the user is using there phone then it minimising strain on the users hands.
+The layout ensures easement of gameplay with consideration as to where the buttons were located so if the user is using their phone then it minimises strain on the users hands.

 ![Amiresponsive image which shows website on different screen sizes](assets/images/readme-images/amiresponsive.png)